NJ CONCRETE LITIGATION

 Most importantly---remember that time is of the essence.
 The more time that passes before one files suit, the more one increases the probability that the negligent contractor will be able to successfully blame the cracks on weather, or other external causes.

-If you live in these areas, or any other area of South Jersey and have been the victim of sub-standard concrete work on your pool deck, porch, patio or driveway, then contact my office immediately for a free consultation.
+If you live in South Jersey and have been the victim of sub-standard concrete work on your pool deck, porch, patio or driveway, then contact my office immediately for a free consultation.
 I treat every client with extra-special care and go over the evidence and facts of their case, in-depth, so that no stone is unturned in their legal case.

 Call us for quality, compassionate, and individualized representation 856-873-3730